jacabench/jbsuite-v1/benchs/har-cnn/README.md

-# jbsuite-v1
-Version 1 of the JACA Benchmark Suite

 ### HAR-CNN: download this repo and unzip de file dataset.zip in its current location to create a folder named dataset with train and test data.

 #### To train the model on your CPU (x86)